Triangular Automata: The 256 Elementary Cellular Automata of the 2D Plane: Behavior

 \subsection{Rule 210}

-Rule 210 is easy to describe: ``change the state of cells that have one neighbor alive".
-It is special for several reasons: it creates larger structures as time goes on and a new type of structure appears from around $t=1024$.
+Rule 210 is easy to describe: ``cells with one living neighbor change state".
+It is special for several reasons: it creates larger structures as time goes on, and a new type of structure with very large features appears from around $t=1024$.

-Rule 210 initially alternates between what seems like 2 population densities (i.e. number of living cells / size of the first cell's region of influence).
+Rule 210 initially alternates between what seems like 2 population densities (i.e., number of living cells / size of the first cell’s region of influence).
 When the new structure appears, around $t=1024$, the population stabilizes in a density cycle of period 4 between slowly evolving values.